Graph Threading: Problem Formulation

 \section{Problem Formulation}

 Let $G = (V, E)$ be a graph with $n = |V|$ vertices and $m=|E|$ edges.
-Assume until \sect{sec:weighted} that $G$'s edges have unit length.
+Assume until \sect{sec:weighted} that all edges have unit length.
 Recall that a \defn{threading} of $G$ is a closed walk through $G$ that has no U-turns and induces a connected junction graph at each vertex.
-As an alternative to this `global' definition (a closed walk), we introduce a more `local' notion of threading consisting of constraints at each edge and vertex of the graph, and prove its equivalence to threading.
+As an alternative to this ``global'' definition (a closed walk), we introduce a more ``local'' notion of threading consisting of constraints at each edge and vertex of the graph and prove its equivalence to threading.

-Before giving the formal definition of `local threading', we give the intuition.
+We give the intuition of ``local threading'' before we state the formal definition.
 A local threading assigns a nonnegative integer $x_{uv} \in \mathbb{N}$ for each edge $uv \in E$, which counts the number of times the threading visits or \defn{threads} edge $uv$; we refer to $x_{uv}$ as the \defn{count} of~$uv$.
-These integers are subject to four constraints, which we give an intuition for by arguing that they are necessary conditions for a threading.
-First, each $uv$ must be threaded at least once, so $x_{uv}\geq 1$ for all $uv\in E$.
-Second, a threading increments the count of \emph{two} edges at junction $v$ every time it traverses $v$, so the sum of counts for all edges incident to $v$ must be even.
-Third, forbidding U-turns implies that, if $uv$ is threaded $k$ times, then the sum of counts for the remaining edges incident to $v$ must be at least $k$ to supply these visits.
-Fourth, because the junction graph $J(v)$ of $v$ is connected, it has at least enough edges for a spanning tree --- $d(v)-1$ where $d(v)$ denotes the degree of $v$ --- so the sum of counts of edges incident to $v$ must be at least $2(d(v) - 1)$.
-More formally:
+These integers are subject to four constraints; we argue that these constraints are necessary conditions for a threading: